LA FitnessMembership Guide

 What to ask before you commit

-EligibilityCan depend on club rules, ID, age, location, and prior useBring proof and compare the discounted first-year total against the standard offer.
+EligibilityCan depend on club rules, ID, age, location, and prior useRead the pass terms for age, identification, local residency, and previous-use limits.

-AccessTrial access may not include every amenity at every clubConfirm the exact clubs, amenities, and hours included with the plan.
+AccessTrial access may not include every amenity at every clubAsk whether the pass includes the pool, classes, courts, sauna, and other intended amenities.

 FAQ